thecodeteam/labs/setup-scaleio-vagrant/README.md

  automatically be installed during this process.
    - `export SCALEIO_SWARM_INSTALL=true`

 The `docker service` command is used to create a service that is scheduled on nodes and can be rescheduled on a node failure.
-As a quick demonstration, go to MDM1 and run a postgres service and pin it to the worker nodes:
+As a quick demonstration, go to master and run a postgres service and pin it to the worker nodes:

 ```
 $ docker service create --replicas 1 --name pg -e POSTGRES_PASSWORD=mysecretpassword \